 - Needle nose pliers

-2 – Use a small nail to small pilot hole in the center of each drill point.
+- Use a tiny nail to make a small pilot hole in the center of each drill point.
 This will guide your drill bit.
 (Tip: Place a piece of scrap wood inside the can to prevent the can from smashing.
-You can also fill the can with water and freeze before nailing and drilling. )
+You can also fill the can with water and freeze it before nailing and drilling. )

-5 – Bend the wire around a can to create a half circle handle.
+- Bend the wire around a can to create a half-circle handle.
 Work slowly to avoid creating kinks.
-(Tip: used the same size can as your lantern.)
+(Tip: use the same size can as the can you used to make your lantern.)

-6 – Use a needle nose pliers to bend a “c” loop at each end of the handle.
+- Use needle-nose pliers to bend a “c” loop at each end of the handle.
 Work slowly to avoid creating kinks.

 More Upcycled Valentine Crafts